-But thankfully it now does exist – in the post war, underground drinking den form of Cahoots – not in East London, but just off Carnaby Street.
-And it’s not rubbish, but instead a tongue-in-cheek, subterranean escape from the real world which – though perhaps a little gimmicky – genuinely does transport you to a different era.
+But thankfully it now does exist – in the post war, underground drinking den form of Cahoots – not in East London, but just off Carnaby Street, in Kingly Court.
+And it’s not rubbish, but instead a tongue-in-cheek, subterranean escape from the real world which genuinely does transport you to a different era.

-You’ll enter the old air raid shelter in which it’s based by descending a staircase – which looks like one of the old wooden escalators that used to lead down to the tube – marked “To The Trains”.
+You’ll enter the 1940s by descending a staircase – which looks like one of the old wooden escalators that used to lead down to the tube – marked “To The Trains”.
 Enter through the ticket hall and you’ll instantly find yourself in an intimate, buzzy and clandestine cocktail den containing a replica 1940s tube carriage complete with vintage adverts visible on the exposed brick wall through the windows.
 Elsewhere you’ll spot railway tracks; modified steel bunk beds; old lampshades mixed with chandeliers; bartenders (in braces, of course) serving cocktails that mix champagne with garden peas, alongside black market liquor and post-war favourites; framed tube maps and polished white, underground tiles; old clocks that tick backwards; bunting, sandbags; luggage racks and – several times each week – a live band playing 1940s jazz and swing.

 But most happily of all, the thorn of queuing has been mercifully removed from your side… because they take reservations.